AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 ![](assets/choose-value-of-usercharacteristic.png)

+*Select the user characteristics to define the scope*

 By default, the option **All Internal Users** in the User characteristic drop-down list option is always selected.

 You can scope internal users based on their active fields.